Pearse’s flying machines

 Hamilton’s jet boat

-No. 8 fencing wire was one of the materials used by Christchurch engineer John Britten, when he designed a world-beating racing motorcycle in his spare time.
-In 1994 Britten patented some of the structural features of his V1000 Superbike, which broke several world records and is now manufactured to order in Christchurch for the international market.
+No. 8 fencing wire was one of the materials used by Christchurch engineer John Britten, in a world-beating racing motorcycle he designed in his spare time.
+In 1994 Britten patented some of the structural features of his V1000 Superbike, which broke several world records and was manufactured to order in Christchurch for the international market.

 Montgomery’s mooring system

 In the 1980s, aged 19, Christchurch man Peter Montgomery began working as a deck officer on cargo ships.
 A fatal accident on the Melbourne docks convinced him that the traditional method of mooring ships, using heavy ropes called hawsers, was dangerous and inefficient.
 After 12 years’ work he invented a vacuum suction system that was much faster and safer, although initially more expensive.
 The following year it was installed on a New Zealand inter-island ferry.
 In 2007 Montgomery’s firm merged with a large Dutch company to market his invention worldwide.

 Roycroft’s amphibious car